^

 Innervation: facial nerve (VII).

-Blood supply: infraorbital and upper labial arteries.
+Blood supply: infraorbital and superior labial arteries.

-Function: raises the angle of the mouth.
+Function: Raises the corner of the mouth.

 Innervation: facial nerve (VII).